 The long-form song was a staple of late 60’s albums, and “Another Country” is the Flag’s contribution to this format.
-Beneath all the flowery, love-is-all patina of the hippie era, there was an equally powerful sense of fear and loathing in the USA at the time, a general anxiety that the world was coming apart at the seams.
+Beneath all the flowery, love-is-all patina of the hippie era, there was an equally powerful sense of fear and loathing in the USA at the time.
 Buffalo Springfield’s “For What It’s Worth” captured this theme back in 1966, the year fearful whites began the backlash against the welfare programs spawned by the Great Society.
-But 1968 was the year when things really began coming part and the polarization in American society reached new extremes.
+But 1968 was the year when things really began coming apart and the polarization in American society reached new extremes.
 Recorded before the Tet Offensive, two assassinations and the advent of a racist as a viable third-party presidential candidate, “Another Country” proved to be both instructive and prescient.

 Get the safest room you can find